arkency/posts/posts/2017-09-27-one-simple-trick-to-make-event-sourcing-click.md

 More or less this reminds the [aggregate_root](https://github.com/RailsEventStore/rails_event_store/tree/master/aggregate_root) gem that is aimed to assist you with event sourced aggregates.
 The rule of **having two methods when there was previously one** however still holds.

-## You've probably noticed that something is missing…

-I've intentionally mostly skipped some parts related to the database — loading existing and persisting new state.
-This means that I've also skipped some code that would assist in such operations to declutter examples.

-There are better code samples focused solely on this infrastructure part in [Rails Meets DDD](https://blog.arkency.com/domain-driven-rails/) which I fully recommend.
+There are more code samples and _The Why_ of Event Sourcing in [Rails Meets DDD](https://blog.arkency.com/domain-driven-rails/) which I fully recommend.

 Have a great day!